javaoffers/briefest/readme.md

   - Multi-table queries do not require additional configuration.
 Automatic mapping classes
   - Commonly used APIs have been integrated and can be used directly without development.
   - Currently, only mysql syntax standards are supported
-  - Table fields automatic decryption.
+  - Table fields automatic encryption and decryption.

 - Summary
   <p>